Learning commons: Importance of the role of the school library

-Learning Commons Transformative Model (LCTM)

-Developed by Dr. Alexander Jones, the LCTM sets clear goals with specific criteria of importance to measure the correlation with teaching outcomes and use of space and technology.
-The LCTM model includes Knowledge Building, Collaborative Engagement, Integrative Learning, Fostering Literacy, Creativity and Expression, the Development of Positive Social Maturation, Efficient use of Space and Enhanced Teaching.
+Every member of a school's population will ultimately participate in the creation of a learning commons, but the concept's early coordination and leadership will rest with school library expertise.
+In working together, teacher-librarians in partnership with others can modify the process, content, product, and environment to meet the needs of a diverse student population.
+The result will be empowered learners.
+The learning commons model creates an ideal environment for the teacher-librarian to utilize teaching methods that allow for both formal and informal learning.

+Recent research on academic libraries shows that students rely heavily on quiet, structured study spaces, especially when their living environments are noisy or crowded.
+Studies of late-night library use at multiple universities have found that students use these spaces primarily for focused academic tasks such as studying, writing, and preparing for exams, and that access to quiet environments contributes to their productivity and academic confidence.

-Educational Commons
+Educational commons

-Educational commons are a concept related to the learning commons, focusing on the shared governance, open access, and collaborative creation of educational resources.
-Defined as the process of learning, the transmission, and acquisition of knowledge, and the methods of governing this process are collectively managed and co-constructed by the entire educational community.
-While educational commons focus on the process and resources themselves such as textbooks, curricula, and digital learning materials, the learning commons focuses on the physical or virtual spaces where collaboration and resource-sharing occur, ensuring that they are freely available and co-managed by communities.
+Educational commons are conceptually related to learning commons but focus on the shared governance, open access, and collaborative creation of educational resources.
+Defined as the process of learning, transmission, and acquisition of knowledge, and methods of governing this process are collectively managed and co-constructed by the entire educational community.
+Whereas learning commons focus on the physical or virtual spaces where collaboration and resource-sharing occur, educational commons focus on the process and resources themselves such as textbooks, curricula, and digital learning materials, ensuring that they are freely available and co-managed by communities.

-The educational commons framework builds on principles of open access and community participation, base on the work of Elinor Ostrom on commons-based resource management, aligned with the goals of democratizing education and reducing systemic inequalities by treating knowledge as a shared public good rather than a private commodity.
+The educational commons framework builds on principles of open access and community participation, based on the work of Elinor Ostrom on commons-based resource management, in alignment with the goals of democratizing education and reducing systemic inequalities by treating knowledge as a shared public good rather than a private commodity.

+The concept of educational commons complements the goals of learning commons by emphasizing the importance of collaboration in not just how resources are used but also how they are created and governed.
+Although both frameworks follow the principles of the commons in the educational and knowledge sector that aim for foster inclusivity, equity, and community engagement, educational commons focus more broadly on the systemic level of resource accessibility and management.

-One of the key applications of educational commons is through Open Educational Resources (OER), which are freely accessible teaching, learning, and research materials, often made available through online platforms.
+One of the key applications of educational commons is through open educational resources (OER), which are freely accessible teaching, learning, and research materials, often made available through online platforms.
 OER initiatives, such as those championed by UNESCO, aim to bridge the gap in educational access by removing financial and geographical barriers to learning.
-For example, in rural and underserved areas, OER can provide students and teachers with access to high-quality educational content without the need for costly textbooks or proprietary software.
+For example, in rural and underserved areas, OER can provide students and teachers with access to high-quality educational content without need for costly textbooks or proprietary software.

-The concept of educational commons complements the goals of learning commons by emphasizing the importance of collaboration not just in how resources are used, but in how they are created and governed.
-Both frameworks followed the principles of the commons in the educational and knowledge sector that aimed for foster inclusivity, equity, and community engagement, however, commons focuses more broadly on the systemic level of resource accessibility and management.